metabase/metabase/docs/installation-and-operation/serialization.md

 java -jar metabase.jar help export
 ```

-Which will print something like:
+Which will run and then print something like:

 ```
 export path & options
 	 Serialize Metabase instance into directory at `path`.
 	 Options:
-	   -u, --user EMAIL                Include collections owned by the specified user -c, --collection ID             Export only specified ID; may occur multiple times.
+	   -c, --collection ID             Export only specified ID; may occur multiple times.
-	       --collections ID_LIST       (Legacy-style) Export collections in comma-separated list of IDs, e.g. '123,456'.
 	   -C, --no-collections            Do not export any content in collections.
 	   -S, --no-settings               Do not export settings.yaml
 	   -D, --no-data-model             Do not export any data model entities; useful for subsequent exports.
 	   -f, --include-field-values      Include field values along with field metadata.
 	   -s, --include-database-secrets  Include database connection details (in plain text; use caution).
 ```

-### `--user`

-The `user` flag tells Metabase to include collections owned by the specified user, identified by email.
-QUESTION: What about accounts created with SSO?

 ### `--collection`